-Waitress has recently just come to the Adelphi Theatre in London and already has audiences completely captivated; us included!
+Waitress has recently just come to the Adelphi Theatre in London and has audiences completely captivated already; us included!
 Penned by American singer-songwriter, composer, actress and author Sara Bareilles, Waitress is a wonderful adaptation of a 2017 indie flick.

 Bareilles brings with her a keen sense of comedy to the score, combing Broadway ballads with country music to elevate this sweet and heartwarming story about baking – and badly timed romance.